cturl/cturl.github.io/README.md

 * Make URLs easier to memorize and pronounce
 * Disguise a link by redirecting it

+Customize your link with or without a link preview! (e.g. https://cturl.github.io/2)

 ## Request a Redirect

 What are you waiting for?
 [Request a redirect now!](https://cturl.github.io/request/)